-Foreign Language Placement.
-The core requirement in foreign language at Gordon College is two semesters of study of the same foreign language.
+Language Placement.
+The core requirement in language study at Gordon College is two semesters of study of the same language.
 The requirement may also be fulfilled in the following ways:

-(1) Students may submit to the Registrar's Office scores for either the Advanced Placement exam or the SATII Achievement Test in order to validate either one or two semesters of Gordon's foreign language requirement as follows (Gordon's number for the SATII Achievement Test is 3417): A minimum score of 400 in French, German or Spanish will place a student in FR102, GM102 or SP102, respectively.
-A minimum score of 500 on any SATII language test will fulfill Gordon's one-year foreign language requirement.
-A minimum score of 4 on any Advanced Placement language exam will fulfill Gordon's one-year foreign language requirement.
+Students may submit to the Registrar's Office scores for either the Advanced Placement exam or the SATII Achievement Test in order to validate either one or two semesters of Gordon's language requirement as follows (Gordon's code for the SATII Achievement Test is 3417): A minimum score of 400 in French, German or Spanish will place a student in FRE102, GER102 or SPN102, respectively.
+A minimum score of 500 on any SATII language test will fulfill Gordon's one-year language requirement.
+A minimum score of 4 on any Advanced Placement language exam will fulfill Gordon's one-year language requirement.

+Academic Policies 43
-(2) Students who have earned high school credit for level three of a language other than French, German, Latin or Spanish, or those proficient in another language, must independently arrange to take either the SAT Achievement Test off campus or a foreign language correspondence test through Brigham Young University (http://flats.byu.edu/) and submit their scores to the Registrar's Office.
-Contact the department chair for more information.

-(3) Students without a valid test score on file with the Registrar's Office must take a placement test at Gordon before enrolling in any course in French, German, Latin or Spanish.
+- Students who have earned high school credit for level three of a language other than French, German, Latin or Spanish, or those proficient in another language, must independently arrange to take either the SAT Achievement Test (www. collegeboard.com/student/testing/SAT/about/SATII/whichlang.html) off campus or a language correspondence test through Brigham Young University (flats.byu.edu) and submit their scores to the Registrar's Office.
+Contact the department chair for more information. - Students without a valid test score on file with the Registrar's Office must take a placement test at Gordon before enrolling in any course in French, German, Latin or Spanish.
 The placement tests in these four languages are diagnostic tools administered during fall Orientation as well as in early January, and no academic credit is awarded.
-However, if students have placed out of a particular language course, they will not receive credit for taking the same language course at Gordon or off campus.

-(4) Lastly, the on-campus placement test must also be taken by all students wishing to continue their study of language at the intermediate level (201) or above.
-Please note that this includes those students who already have an SATII or Advanced Placement score on file.
+However, if students have placed out of a particular language course, they will not receive credit for taking the same language course at Gordon.
+Students may not take the placement test more than once in the same language. - The on-campus placement test must also be taken by all students wishing to continue their study of language at the intermediate level (201) or above.
+Please note that this includes those students who already have an SATII, BYU or Advanced Placement score on file. - Students whose native language is not English may use a TOEFL score or a transcript from a secondary school where instruction was conducted in the native language to validate Gordon's language requirement.

-Writing Placement.
-A writing course is required as part of Gordon's Core Curriculum.
-A score of 4 or higher on the AP Language and Composition Test fulfills the requirement.
-Scores of 680 or higher on the Writing section of the SAT (or the former SAT II Writing examination) will validate the core writing requirement.
-A placement exam is offered to qualified first-semester students early in the fall semester, allowing a small percentage of incoming students to validate the requirement based on their ability to articulate rhetorical principles and demonstrate writing skills exceeding the College standard for incoming students.
-Students who validate generally are strong readers and writers who have taken honors composition classes in high school and have experience in varied types of writing including research, creative, expository and persuasive pieces.
+Students may not receive credit for a Gordon language course which they have validated by testing or for which they have received transfer credit.